Same-sex marriage in Michoacán: Statistics

 The first same-sex marriage for a Purépecha same-sex couple was performed in Ihuatzio on 12 February 2022.
 There was no vocal objection from the inhabitants of the community, and the couple said they "were proud of [their] people, because being in a small community and having large families, where we all know each other, there was not, thank God, a negative response".

 Public opinion

-A 2017 opinion poll conducted by Gabinete de Comunicación Estratégica found that 48% of Michoacán residents supported same-sex marriage, while 49% were opposed.
+A 2017 opinion poll conducted by Strategic Communication Office (Gabinete de Comunicación Estratégica) found that 48% of Michoacán residents supported same-sex marriage, while 49% were opposed.
 According to a 2018 survey by the National Institute of Statistics and Geography, 46% of the Michoacán public opposed same-sex marriage.